beancount/docs/docs/installing_beancount.md

 This should automatically download and install all the dependencies.

-Note, however, that this will install the latest version that was pushed to the [<span class="underline">PyPI repository</span>](https://pypi.python.org/pypi/beancount/) and not the very latest version available from source.
+Note, however, that this will install the latest version that was pushed to the [<u>PyPI repository</u>](https://pypi.python.org/pypi/beancount/) and not the very latest version available from source.
 Releases to PyPI are made sporadically but frequently enough not to be too far behind.
-Consult the [<span class="underline">CHANGES file</span>](https://github.com/beancount/beancount/tree/v2/CHANGES) if you’d like to find out what is not included since the release date.
+Consult the [<u>CHANGES file</u>](https://github.com/beancount/beancount/tree/v2/CHANGES) if you’d like to find out what is not included since the release date.

 ### Installing Beancount using pip from Repository<a id="installing-beancount-using-pip-from-repository"></a>